 Research has shown that many pet owners haven’t seriously considered insuring their pooch.
 In fact, more than 3 out of 4 people haven’t investigated it at all.

 But when you consider that vet bills for dogs especially are on the rise and can cost thousands.
 It makes sense to protect yourself from this extra cost.
 If they get sick or have an accident, you don’t want to make a love versus finance decision.
+You want to get quality care fast, no matter what the cost – right?

-Plus, you might benefit from a Wellness Benefits Package like PD Insurance offers.
+Plus, you might benefit from a Wellness Benefits Package add-on like PD Insurance offers.
 Where you can claim treatments done when your pup is well – microchipping, desexing, annual vaccinations, boarding fees and so on)

 What to expect from your fur baby